 Tip: If you do use metering on the TTL, make sure your eye is very close to the eyepiece as the Zenit TTL meters are very sensitive to light and have been known to underexpose pictures due to extra light entering from the eyepiece.

-Name: Konica Auto S
+Name: Konica Auto S (click to buy on Amazon)

 Type: 35mm shutter-priority, auto or manual exposure rangefinder camera